akeneo/pim-api-docs/content/guides/ecommerce-connection/step4-define-your-first-scope.md

 * The number of potential users owning this version.
 * The lifetime of this version.
 It is useless to specifically develop a version compatible with a version of your eCommerce solution if this one won't exist anymore in a couple of months.

+## Follow the guide to build an App!

+We have a ["complete guide"](https://api.akeneo.com/apps/introduction.html) to understand how to build an App.

 ## What are Akeneo's recommendations to build the first iteration of an eCommerce App release?

 **Our recommendation: always listen to your customer's needs first!**